Rubus alpinus

-Rubus alpinus is a New World species of brambles in the rose family.
-It grows in Jamaica, Costa Rica, Guatemala, Colombia, Honduras, Panama, Venezuela, and the 3 Guianas.
+Rubus alpinus is a New World species of bramble in the rose family.

-Rubus alpinus is a perennial with purple stems with curved prickles.
-Leaves are compound with 3 or 5 leaflets.
-Flowers are white.
-Fruits are hairless, the drupelets falling off separately.
+It is a perennial plant with purple stems that have curved prickles.
+The leaves are compound with 3 or 5 leaflets.
+The flowers are white.
+The fruits are hairless, the drupelets falling off separately.

+The species grows in Jamaica, Costa Rica, Guatemala, Colombia, Honduras, Panama, Venezuela, and the three Guianas.